-Adopt the draft Plan of Management for the Jack Evans Boat Harbour Precinct (Tweed Heads).

-Develop a master plan for 'Goorimabah' including an upgrade of the regional playground in Jack Evans Boat Harbour (Tweed Heads), provide inclusive play elements, integrate nature play and cultural heritage values.
+Develop a plan of management for the Jack Evans Boat Harbour (Tweed Heads) which includes (Goorimabah).
+Consider upgrading the playground in Jack Evans Boat Harbour (Tweed Heads) to a regional level and consider integrating nature play elements and cultural values.